Cave Life of Wales

 Porrhomma rosenhaueri on flowstone.

 All spiders are predatory but they themselves may not have many predators in the cave.
 Bats do not appear to be interested except possibly Natterer's bat (Myostis natterei) in caves during cold weather or when hibernating.
 Young spiders (spiderlings) have to shed their skeletons five to ten times (moult or ecdysis) to grow, and often the discarded remains are mistaken for dead spiders.
-The newly emerged spider is slighlty paler for a while.
+The newly emerged spider is slightly paler for a while.

 PSEUDOSCORPIONS are small and abundant arthropods but are difficult to spot as they are only 2-4mm in length.
 They are aggressive hunters and use their enlarged pedipalps to catch prey.
 Once it has sucked up the contents of its prey it can survive for weeks even months without another meal.